drothfeld/TCG-Portal/README.md

 - View the most recently recorded TCG match results.
 - View performance statistics of overall TCG match results for each TCG.
 - Compare your TCG match statistics to other users on the Rankings page (INCOMPLETE).
-- View TCG match results in a competitive ranking system.
+- View user TCG match results in a competitive ranking system.
+Sort/filter results by various methods (INCOMPLETE)

 **I do not own the rights to Fire Emblem, Fire Emblem Cipher, Magic: The Gathering, Pokémon, Pokémon Trading Card Game, Yu-Gi-Oh!, or Yu-Gi-Oh!
 TRADING CARD GAME.
 This is an open-source fan-made project to provide a tool to help people who play these games.**